reneesharpless/reneesharpless.github.io/content/reiki.md

-# Reiki Engery Healing
+# Reiki Energy Healing

-Reiki is an ancient Japanese healing technique that harnesses the universal energy within us all.
+Reiki is an *ancient* **Japanese** healing technique that harnesses the universal energy within us all.
 It flows through the practioners hands and onto the receiver.
 This energy is a powerful source of healing a person physically, mentally, and spiritually.

+- List item 1
+- List 2
+- List 3
+- List 4

+1. order
+2. order
+3. order

 ## What is a Reiki session?